Information Systems, Business Intelligence and Analytics Concentration, M.S.

 BIA 6920 - Data Mining and Predictive Analytics

-Prerequisites: INFS 5790 and BIA 6910.
+Prerequisite: INFS 5790.
 Principles and techniques of exploring large sets of data for discovery and prediction.
 Sophisticated business intelligence software used in forecasting, clustering, and classifying problems encountered in business.
 Emphasis on developing applied skills along with a "data analytic" thought process.

 INFS 6810 - Big Data for Analytics